Contemporary Abstraction: Recent Works by Gallery Artists

 Matheus executes drawings, paintings, and installations that evoke a history culled from the artist's research on culture and ethnicity, his expeditions throughout South America, and other personal experiences.
 He cites modern Latin American artists such as Joaquín Torres-García and Wifredo Lam, as well as indigenous and pre-Columbian craft and folk art, as strong influences on his geometrically minimalist artistic production.

-Matheus has taught drawing and print-making at the Armando Reverón Institute in Caracas, and has exhibited extensively throughout South America and internationally.
+Matheus has taught drawing and print-making at the Armando Reverón Institute in Caracas, and has exhibited extensively around the globe.

 Please click for CV